-The kitchen is the hub of the modern home.
-When designing and creating a luxury kitchen, therefore, spare no expense and opt for fittings that will not only look great, but provide long-lasting functionality.
+The kitchen is the hub of the modern home when designing and creating a luxury kitchen; therefore, spare no expense and opt for fittings that will look great and provide long-lasting functionality.

 When it comes to materials, there’s a lot to choose from.
 Granite and marble are popular classics and great to use as surfaces for dough making as they stay nice and cold.
-Concrete is an increasingly popular material for countertops; it sounds ugly but it is remarkably versatile in terms of colour and finish, creating limitless customisation options.
+Concrete is an increasingly popular material for countertops; it sounds ugly, but it is remarkably versatile in terms of color and finish, creating limitless customization options.

 Wooden surfaces are beautiful but require constant maintenance.
-Consider implementing a variety of countertop materials to cope with different tasks, but try to maintain continuity in the design.
+Consider implementing various countertop materials to cope with different tasks, but try to maintain continuity in the design.

 Free-standing appliances are bulky and ugly.
 Integrated appliances will create those sought-after clean lines.
 Whilst looking great, an integrated hob fits seamlessly into your countertop, making it easier to clean too.
 Hide distasteful dishwashers and fridges behind cabinetry that matches the rest of your kitchen.